ShimaMasaeli91/ShimaMasaeli91/README.md

 - 💬 Ask me about **Python and Node.js**

-- 💬 I am also convenient with **HTML, CSS and familiar with React and TypeScript**
+- 💬 I am also convenient with **HTML, CSS, JavaScript, React, and TypeScript**

 - 📫 How to reach me **shimamasaeli91@gmail.com**